likethemammal/freelance-journal/05-08-18_React Native Developer with gaming experience.md

 #### Finding a physics engine

 Realizing that, I was worried that creating an animation loop manually and animating using Javascript would be horribly slow.
-There was also the possibility of using some react-canvas library that includes HTML Canvas, so I could just use that instead of animating RN View's.
+There was also the possibility of using some react-canvas library that imports HTML Canvas, so I could just use that instead of animating RN View's.

-Either way, I would have to use JS, so I set out to find a RN physics library that works with React Native.
+Either way, I would have to use JS, so I set out to find a JS physics library that works with React Native.
 Surprisingly few options.
 ReactGameKit is the go-to game creation framework for React and React Native, but it had more going on than what I wanted. react-native-game-engine seemed promising and react-native-collidable also sounded like it would work for my use case.

 I decided against react-native-collidable because I was worried I'd need more specific control over the physics, and I didnt want to be restricted to collisions.
 After fiddling with react-native-game-engine and ReactGameKit for multiple days I wasnt any closer to have React Native working with a physics engine.